-Microsoft Dynamics CRM 2011 provides two Web services.
-These services can be used to identify your organization and to access Microsoft Dynamics CRM data.
-This section describes how to use these services when you are developing applications that use Microsoft Dynamics CRM.
+Microsoft Dynamics CRM provides two web services that can be used to identify your organization and to access CRM data.
+This section describes how to use these services when you are developing applications or customizations for CRM.

 SDK\Bin folder, along with the corresponding Visual Studio IntelliSense XML files.
-For more information about the assemblies, their contents and usage, see Assemblies Included in the Microsoft Dynamics CRM SDK.
+More information: Assemblies included in the Microsoft Dynamics CRM SDK

 You may have a development scenario where you want to include the service reference in your project rather than using the assemblies.
-To find the correct service references for your organization, see Download the Endpoints Using the Dynamics CRM Developer Resources Page.
+To find the correct service references for your organization, see Download the endpoints using the Microsoft Dynamics CRM Developer resources page.

 Microsoft Dynamics CRM Developer Center

 Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online